Skip to content

 Significantly.
 Many Florida carriers now require roof-condition certifications at policy renewal once the roof reaches 15 years old, and a meaningful share of policies will not renew on roofs past 20 years.
 The right move on an aging roof in Florida is often replacement before the policy non-renews — losing the policy and re-shopping in the current Florida market is more expensive than the replacement itself.

-What roof material is best for Miami?
+Which roof material works for Miami?

 For most homeowners: a NOA-approved tile system on Mediterranean and Spanish-revival homes, or a NOA-approved high-wind asphalt system with a 130+ mph wind rating and the HVHZ-mandated fastener pattern.
 Standing-seam metal handles hurricane wind, salt-air corrosion, and high-UV exposure better than asphalt and is gaining share on coastal applications.
 See metal roofing for the system-by-system breakdown.